 be single file, no spinning tires and top to bottom formation.

-Hot lapping occurs after wheel packing and is optional.
+5. Hot lapping occurs after wheel packing and is optional.
 Keep in mind that hitting other cars while hot lapping is considered a sign of poor

 driving skills and is held in extremely bad taste.
 Hot laps shall be permitted by class.
 Pit crews are allowed to hot lap

-vehicles provided they have a pit pass, appropriate racing attire is required.
+vehicles provided they have a pit pass and appropriate racing attire is required to be worn.
 Hot laps will be made at the

 discretion of the Flagman depending on the condition of the track.

-All drivers or representative of the driver must
+6. All drivers or representative of the driver must

 attend the driver’s meeting prior to racing in that day’s events.
 Pit

 crews are also encouraged to attend.
 Roll call may be taken prior to meeting